henter/yokubi/src/Section1/Part1/Lesson17.md

 Do not attach ます after です, it doesn't work.
 Although you might see it in some media from characters that speak intentionally incorrect Japanese.
 Do not copy them.
 </div>

 In [lesson 9](./Lesson9.md), we mentioned that the past tense of godan verbs comes from the "i" stem.
-While for some verbs (死ぬ \-\> 死んだ) this stem shows an exception in past form, this does not happen with ます:
+While for some verbs (死ぬ \-\> 死んだ) this stem shows an exception in past form, this does not happen with ます.

 Here's a comparison between the past tense and ます form of each type of godan verbs.
 Don't memorize this.